 A. No. We want all applicants to work with their county directors of veterans affairs or an accredited veteran service officer to submit a complete paper application with supporting documentation.
-By working with the county director, the veteran (applicant) can be referred for other forms of assistance and benefits that may be available and that he/she are unaware of.
+By working with the county director or a service officer, the veteran (applicant) can be referred for other forms of assistance and benefits that may be available and that he/she are unaware of.

 Park P. Bierbower, III